How to Fit Internal Bifold Doors

 My Bifold Doors Won’t Close Properly

-The second solution, is to ensure the movement of the door.
-To do this, you need to check the external bracket, if it has been screwed to the floor properly, as well as the boarder of the doorway.
+- The second solution is to ensure the movement of the bifold door.
+To do this, you need to check the external bracket, if it has been screwed to the floor properly, as well as the border of the doorway.
 Use a lubricating spray, spray the spring loaded pin, mostly on the upper part and push it thrice.
 Following these steps will ensure the door’s movement.

 My Bifold Doors are Getting Caught on the Carpet